-FOUNDER OF EMERY STREET
+FOUNDER & OWNER OF EMERY STREET, INC.

 Susan Abplanalp is the Founder and CEO of Emery Street, a Consulting Service in the Global Garment Industry.
 This includes Sustainable Original Designs, Illustration, Development, Technical Design, Pattern making, Production, and Fitting.
 Emery Street Designs has been a woman-owned business since 2008.

 Susan serves as a Continuing Lecturer in the Design Department at the University of California, Davis.
 From 2008 to the present, Susan has taught Design 171: Fashion Illustration, and Design 14: Core Illustration.

 Susan has also taught at the California College of the Arts.
 She has taught Pattern Making, Advanced Pattern-making and Draping, and the Pre-College Program for the Fashion Design students.

 Emery Street and Susan Abplanalp have a mission to be sustainable and earth friendly.
 They are "saving the planet one garment at a time" by using: